MACHOVEC

 • 2 rings, 2" - 3" diameter

-WIND: Load shuttle with Hammock Cord (see pictures).
+Load shuttle with Hammock Cord.
 Not too full for the first row.
 Tie free end to the loop.

-MOUNTING: Drill 20 holes (30 for two person hammock) through each 1½" x 1½" hardwood bar, 1½" apart from center to center and 2¼" in from each end.
-Make the end holes ¼" to 5/16" diameter, the rest from 3/16" to ¼" diameter.
+Drill 20 holes, 30 for two person hammock, through each 1½" x 1½" hardwood bar, 1½" apart from center to center and 2¼" in from each end.
+Make the end holes 1/4" to 5/16" diameter, the rest from 3/16" to 1/4" diameter.
 Cut fourty 50" long cords, twenty for each end (sixty for a two person hammock).
 Loop the first cord through a ring, thread both ends through left hand hole in hardwood bar.
 Overhand knot through top left hand loop in hammock net.
 Fasten each cord, in turn, through bar to loops in net.
 Do both ends.